Self employed and not been paid

 When providing a service in lieu of payment, you do so in good faith however it really will pay to know if the customer in question has a history of not paying people.
 You are also entitled to know if they are in a position to pay as you expect just as they are to know you will provide the service as per your agreement at outset.

-There is various online credit check companies such as experian.co.uk that might let you check customer’s credit ratings, so you can be sure that you will get paid.
+There is various online credit check companies such as experian.co.uk that might let you check customer’s credit ratings, so you can be sure that regardless of you being self employed, you are likely to get paid.

 If you have a customer that is deliberately trying to avoid paying you, this article gives some great tips for dealing with a customer that doesn’t want to pay